CDG Specialty Clinics Throughout the USA

 The CDG Community is fortunate to have multiple experienced and dedicated clinicians who have worked hard to establish CDG Specialty Clinics throughout the United States.
 To learn more about a CDG Specialty Clinic near you, please follow the links below.

-In addition to these Centers, we also have a team of CDG experts available to provide collaborative care through the new Frontiers in CDG Consortium.
-To learn more about a collaborative CDG physician near you, please email us at firstname.lastname@example.org.
+In addition to these Centers, we also have a team of CDG experts available to provide collaborative care through the Frontiers in CDG Consortium (FCDGC).
+To learn more about the FCDGC and find a physician near you, visit the new FCDGC website HERE.

 The Mayo CDG Clinic in Rochester, MN